Recently, one of our readers asked if it was possible to keep using the WordPress admin area in English on a multilingual WordPress site.

 WordPress powers millions of websites in many different languages.
 However, if you have a multilingual site, then the admin area language can become an issue for some users.
-You can set it to use English by default to help find a common ground among users.
+You can set it to use English by default to help users find common ground.

-In this article, we’ll show you how to easily use English WordPress admin on a multilingual WordPress site.
+In this article, we will show you how to easily use English WordPress admin on a multilingual WordPress site.

 Why and Who Needs to Use English WordPress Admin?